1973 Indianapolis 500: Television

 The race was carried in the United States on ABC Sports on a same-day tape delay basis.
 The race was scheduled to air on Monday May 28 at 9 p.m.
 EDT for a two-hour same-day tape delay broadcast.
 However, the race suffered the crash of Salt Walther and rain prevented it from being restarted.
 The network showed a brief clip of Walther's crash, then filled the rest of the timeslot with a movie instead.
 On Tuesday May 29, the race was to be rescheduled for 9 a.m., but it was again rained out as well.
 On Wednesday May 30, the race was finally held, and ABC planned to air the broadcast in primetime on Wednesday night at 8 p.m.
 EDT.
 The broadcast featured a rebroadcast of Monday's aborted attempt at a start, as well as the conclusion on Wednesday.

-Analyst Jackie Stewart was to be the color commentator, but was only able to be at the grounds on Monday and Tuesday as he left the Speedway Wednesday for Formula One commitments at the 1973 Monaco Grand Prix.
+Analyst Jackie Stewart was to be the color commentator, but was only able to be at the grounds on Monday and Tuesday as he left the Speedway Wednesday for Formula One commitments at the 1973 Monaco Grand Prix which he won.
 Chris Economaki substituted for Stewart in the booth on Wednesday.
 On Wednesday, Chris Schenkel rode and reported from inside the pace car.

 Because of the long delay after Swede Savage's accident, some of the later portions of the race were still being edited as the beginning of the race was being broadcast.

 The race was billed on ABC as "Goodyear Presents the Indianapolis 500 Race".

 The broadcast re-aired on ESPN Classic for the first time on August 12, 2011.
 The broadcast was slightly edited from the original airing, as a scene in the immediate aftermath of Armando Teran's fatal accident was omitted (but is still available on YouTube).
 The broadcast was shown again on ESPN Classic on May 30, 2013 (the 40th anniversary).